Runaway production: The race to the bottom

-By 2025, the cost of filming in California was so out of control relative to other jurisdictions that it was cheaper to fly Lowe all the way to Dublin, Ireland and back to host the game show The Floor, along with 100 American contestants, than to simply film the show in California.
+By 2025, the cost of filming in California was so high relative to other jurisdictions that it was cheaper to fly Rob Lowe all the way to Dublin, Ireland and back to host the game show The Floor, along with 100 American contestants, than to simply film the show in California.
 About that, Lowe said: "It’s criminal what California and L.A. have let happen — it’s criminal.
 Everybody should be fired.'"

-The unfortunate side effect of outsourcing film and television work is that denying apprenticeships to the next generation of California filmmakers is slowly eroding the massive concentration of accumulated experience and know-how which had made Hollywood unique and special.
-As show business jobs continued to steadily evaporate during the 2020s, Los Angeles was widely seen at risk of becoming the next Detroit.
+A side effect of outsourcing film and television work is that fewer apprenticeships are available to the next generation of California filmmakers.
+This is slowly eroding the concentration of experience and know-how which had made Hollywood unique.
+As show business jobs continued to evaporate steadily during the 2020s, Los Angeles was widely seen at risk of becoming the next Detroit.
 The January 2025 wildfires pushed many filmmaking professionals to their breaking point.
-Financially, it made more sense for many of them to flee to the places where their jobs had gone, than to try to stay and rebuild.
+Financially, it made more sense for many of them to move to the places where their jobs had gone, than to try to stay and rebuild.

 From a legal and financial perspective, American film and television executives have no choice but to focus on short-term profits over the long-term interests of the American entertainment industry as a whole.
 Most executives with greenlight power are part of publicly traded media conglomerates whose corporate directors have a fiduciary duty to the shareholders to earn a profit, and that duty has crushed any sentimental attachment to the tradition of shooting films in Hollywood.